MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/iddcx1.6-updates.md

 Drivers are recommended but not required to use these callback functions.
 The behavior before IddCx 1.5 remains supported.

 ## Ability to access buffers in physically contiguous memory

+> [!NOTE]
+> **IddCxSwapChainGetPhysicallyContiguousAddress** isn't supported on any Windows 10 system, and will likely be deprecated in the future.

 Starting with IddCx 1.6, the [**IDDCX_ADAPTER_FLAGS_PREFER_PHYSICALLY_CONTIGUOUS**](/windows-hardware/drivers/ddi/iddcx/ne-iddcx-iddcx_adapter_flags) flag and [**IddCxSwapChainGetPhysicallyContiguousAddress**](/windows-hardware/drivers/ddi/iddcx/nf-iddcx-iddcxswapchaingetphysicallycontiguousaddress) OS callback function were added so that buffers can be accessed in physically contiguous memory.